-- all executives who were members of the executive leadership team at any point in 2020, and - · employees who have: - authority and responsibility for policy-setting and implementation of controls, or - significant influence, oversight and approval authority on general account assets, or - oversight of a significant business unit that could have a material impact on our risk exposure.
+- authority and responsibility for policy-setting and implementation of controls, or - significant influence, oversight and approval authority on general account assets, or - oversight of a significant business unit that could have a material impact on our risk exposure.

-Compensation awarded in U.S. dollars was converted to Canadian dollars using the exchange rates we used for the summary compensation table (see page 81).
+Compensation awarded in U.S. dollars was converted to Canadian dollars using the exchange rates we used for the summary compensation table (see page 80).

-2020 compensation
+2021 compensation

 (\$ thousands)

-Number of material employees Total compensation co Fixed mpensation mp ensation Non-deferred compensation Deferred variable compensation Severance payments
+Number of material employees Total compensation cc Fixed pmpensation Variable co npensation Non-deferred compensation Deferred variable compensation Severance payments

-45 \$121,476 \$30,808 AIP \$ 32,374 \$64,305 \$57,441 \$0
+43 \$134,754 \$28,591 Annual incentive plan \$49,933 \$78,635 \$56,118 \$0

-Special awards s \$ 1,123
+- Special awards \$111

-RSUs \$ 20,624
+- RSUs \$26,264

-- PSUs \$ 20,771
+PSUs \$26,991

-Other medium- term -

-incentives \$ 2,330
+- Other medium-term incentives \$2,864

-Stock options \$ 13,715
+- Stock options \$0

-Total \$ 90,397
+- Total \$106,163

-Manulife provided \$749,000 in sign-on bonuses to two material employees in 2020.
-Sign-on bonuses replace compensation employees forfeit when they leave their previous employer.
+Manulife provided no sign-on bonuses to material employees in 2021.
+Sign-on bonuses, when provided, replace compensation employees forfeit when they leave their previous employer.